I Need My Beauty Sleep! EHS Functions Addressing Sleep-Related Issues Through Technologies

 Zain Idris

-Analyst
+Industry Analyst

-Zain is an Analyst in the Verdantix EHS practice.
+Zain is an Industry Analyst in the Verdantix EHSQ practice.
 His current research agenda focuses on total worker health and software vendor partnerships.
 Prior to this role, Zain completed an internship at Verdantix recording major mergers and acquisitions within each practice.
 Zain holds a BSc in Economics from the University of Warwick.